Looking for support for your finance function? Book a time with an expert.

 6. Maintaining Financial Records:

 Bookkeepers are responsible for maintaining organized and accessible financial records.
 This includes filing receipts, invoices, and other documents that may be needed for audits or financial reviews.
+They may also provide and perform audit requirements, so keeping a clear track of this is essential.

 7. Compliance with Legal Requirements:

 Ensuring compliance with local, state, and federal regulations is crucial.
 Bookkeepers keep up-to-date with tax laws and other financial regulations to ensure the company adheres to all legal requirements.
+These include GAAP accounting standards and other regulatory standards.

 The Role of Technology in Modern Bookkeeping